BSDSA-ISU/Programminng-for-data-science/Comments/README.md

 - Writing comments that repeat the code.
 - Leaving outdated comments.
 - Using too many unnecessary comments.
-- Not commenting compex logic.
+- Not commenting complex logic.

 ## Summary